Death and denial in Brazil’s Amazon capital

 Meanwhile, misinformation and disinformation about the virus is swirling, some of it shared by the president himself.
 On May 11, Instagram labeled one of his posts as fake news after he falsely claimed a state had seen a drop in respiratory disease this year.
 Facebook also blocked one of his posts in March that showed him praising the healing powers of chloroquine to supporters.

 One false claim circulating on social media said the death rate in Manaus plummeted the day after the health minister’s visit.
 Another purported to show an empty coffin being unearthed at Manaus’ cemetery, implying the city was inflating its death toll.
-But the photo was taken in Sao Paulo three years ago.
+But the photo was taken in São Paulo three years ago.

 Still, the messages take root and spread like jungle foliage.